-\end{thm}}} {{$\hat{M}_{\mathtt{TDC \delta}}$ converges at the rate at least $\left( \frac{\log n}{n} \right)^{2/d - 2\delta}$, which is not the minimax optimal rate according to Theorem \ref{minimax_rates} but can be set as close as desired to it.
+$\hat{M}_{\mathtt{TDC \delta}}$ converges at the rate at least $\left( {\log n}/{n} \right)^{2/d - 2\delta}$, which is not the minimax optimal rate according to Theorem \ref{minimax_rates}, but that can be set as close as desired to it.
 To our knowledge, $\hat{M}_{\mathtt{TDC\delta}}$ is the first explicit estimator to provably achieve such a rate in the presence of outliers.
 Again, it is worth noting that the constants involved in Theorem \ref{main_result_noob_noise} do not depend on the ambient dimension $D$.
+The construction and computation of $\hat{M}_{\mathtt{TDC \delta}}$ is the same as $\hat{M}_{\mathtt{TDC}}$, with an extra pre-processing of the point cloud allowing to remove outliers.
+This decluttering procedure leads to compute, at each sample point, at most $\log(1/\delta)$ local PCA's, instead of a single one for $\hat{M}_{\mathtt{TDC}}$.

-In fact, $\hat{M}_{\mathtt{TDC \delta}}$ is based on a finite number of iterations of a denoising process.
-From a theoretical point of view, there exists a (random) number of iterations from which an estimator $\hat{M}_{\mathtt{TDC +}}$ can be built to satisfy the following. }}
+From a theoretical point of view, there exists a (random) number of iterations of this decluttering process, from which an estimator $\hat{M}_{\mathtt{TDC +}}$ can be built to satisfy the following.

 \begin{thm} $\hat{M}_{\mathtt{TDC +}} = \hat{M}_{\mathtt{TDC +}}(\X_n)$ is a simplicial complex of vertices contained in $\X_n$ such that